 Our previous study focused on the role of dropout as a form of regularization in improving the prediction of valence [15].
 When dropout is used in DNNs, random portions of the network are shutdown at every iteration, training a smaller network on each epoch.
 This approach helps in learning feature weights in random conjunction of neurons, preventing developing co-dependencies with neighboring nodes.
 This regularization approach leads to better generalization.
 We explore the role of regularization in the prediction of valence by changing the dropout rate p.
 The goal of this analysis is to understand the optimal value p that leads to the best performance for different network configurations (i.e., different number of layers, different number of nodes per layer).
 We train the models for 1,000 epochs, with an early stopping criterion based on the development loss.
 The loss function is based on CCC, which has led to better performance than mean squared error (MSE) [16].
 We train separate regression models by changing the dropout rate $p \in \{0.0, 0.1, \dots, 0.9\}$, recording the optimal dropout rate leading to the best performance on the development set.
 We evaluate two networks with three and seven layers, implemented with 256, 512 and 1,024 nodes per layer.
+Note that deeper models have dropout in more layers, so more nodes are being turn off.
+Therefore, comparisons of dropout rates on networks with different layers are less meaningful than comparisons of the optimal dropout rate across emotional attributes.
 Figure 2 illustrates the results, showing the optimal dropout rate observed in the development set.
 The optimal dropout rates that give the best performance are higher for valence than arousal and dominance.
-While the optimal dropout rate decreases as we increase the number of layers or number of nodes per layer in a DNN, Figure 2 shows that the gap between the optimal dropout rates for valence and arousal/dominance stays consistent.
+Figure 2 shows that the gap between the optimal dropout rates for valence and arousal/dominance stays consistent across conditions.
 Interestingly, the optimal dropout rates for arousal and dominance are exactly the same across different DNN configurations, whereas it is different for valence.
 The results show that the need for higher regularization for valence is consistent across variations in the architectures of the DNNs.